-During 2020, we recorded noninterest income of \$1.1 million, compared with \$1.0 million in 2019 and \$1.3 million in 2018.
+During 2021, we recorded noninterest income of \$1.5 million, compared with \$1.1 million in 2020 and \$1.0 million in 2019.
 Patronage distributions from CoBank are our primary source of noninterest income.
 Patronage is accrued in the year earned and then received from CoBank in the following year.
 CoBank patronage is distributed in cash.
 The total patronage from CoBank is based on our borrowing balance (direct note patronage).
-Patronage earned from CoBank was \$790 thousand in 2020 which includes additional patronage distribution from CoBank of \$136 thousand due to CoBank's strong capital levels and financial results.
-Patronage earned from CoBank was \$687 thousand in 2019, and \$855 thousand in 2018, which includes a special cash patronage distribution of \$98 thousand relating to tax reform changes.
+Patronage earned from CoBank was \$1.0 million in 2021, \$790 thousand in 2020 and \$687 thousand in 2019.
+Patronage income from CoBank includes special cash patronage distributions of \$154 thousand for 2021 and \$136 thousand for 2020 due to CoBank's strong capital levels and financial results.
+There was no special patronage distribution in 2019.